-There are a very few investment avenues that provide further tax deductions, over and above this limit.
+There are very few investment avenues that provide further tax deductions, over and above this limit.
 Let’s get on to the 5 best tax-saving investment options.

 - Health Insurance

 As per section 80D, you get to enjoy a tax deduction on the premium that you pay for the health insurance plan.
-The upper cap for this deduction is Rs 15,000 and is extendable up to Rs 20,000 for senior citizens and in case a person gets a health plan for himself and for his parents, he can enjoy a deduction of up to Rs 35,000 on his taxable income.
-However, section 80D is not applicable to the group health insurance given by your employer.
+The upper cap for this deduction is Rs 15,000 and is extendable up to Rs 20,000 for senior citizens and in case a person gets a health plan for himself and his parents, he can enjoy a deduction of up to Rs 35,000 on his taxable income.
+However, section 80D does not apply to the group health insurance given by your employer.

 - Life insurance

-Life Insurance offers its dual edged benefits; it makes it to the top of our list as an investment plan.
+Life Insurance offers its dual-edged benefits; it makes it to the top of our list as an investment plan.
 It gets you a life cover that acts as a financial cushion in case of a contingency.
 The life insurance plan is deductible from your total income, thus lowering your taxable fraction, under section 80C of income tax.
 The upper limit for this deduction is Rs 1 Lakh.
 Even the more evolved forms of life insurance save the tax for the investor under different sections.
 The premiums paid for ULIPs (Unit Linked Insurance Plans) are exempted from taxes under section 80C.

 But this is not all, under section 10(10D), the lump sum that is paid to the beneficiary in case of an eventuality is not taxable.
 If it’s a pension plan, the 1/3rd maturity amount paid out a lump sum is not taxable.
 Though, the rest 2/3rd fraction paid out as the annuity is taxable.